 We may change this privacy notice from time to time to reflect changes in the law and/or our privacy practices.
 We encourage you to check this privacy notice for changes periodically – https://www.theaa.com/privacy-policy.

 Contact us or our Data Protection Officer

 You can use the contact details in your policy book or you can go to the Contact Us section of our website.
-Alternatively, you can write to AA PLC, Fanum House, Basing View, Basingstoke, Hampshire, RG21 4EA, marking it for the attention of the DPO or email [email protected].
+Alternatively, you can write to AA Limited, Fanum House, Basing View, Basingstoke, Hampshire, RG21 4EA, marking it for the attention of the DPO or email [email protected].